SAP-samples/sales-and-service-cloud-extensions/BonusPlanCapSample/Files/deploy.md

-# Build and Deploy Applicatiom to Cloudfoundry
+# Build and Deploy Application to Cloudfoundry
 Once the application is developed in local system, we can start our preparation to deploy to cloud foundry.

 ## Preparation